Keiffer Mitchell Jr.

-Background
+Early life and education

-Mitchell was born in Baltimore, Maryland, on September 28, 1967, into a political family.
-He is the grandson of Clarence M. Mitchell Jr., and grandnephew of U.S. Congressman Parren Mitchell.
-His uncle Clarence Mitchell III was a Maryland State Senator, and his father's younger brother, Michael B. Mitchell Sr., was a Baltimore city councilman and later Maryland state senator.
-At the age of 3, Mitchell took part in his first political campaign, handing out flyers for the State Senate bid of his uncle, Clarence M. Mitchell III.
-At twelve, while attending Baltimore's Boys' Latin School of Maryland, he organized a "Kids-for-Carter" campaign to support then Georgia Governor Jimmy Carter in his bid for the presidency.
-As an undergraduate at Emory University, he volunteered at the Democratic National Convention in Atlanta, and demonstrated against the Ku Klux Klan in rural Georgia.
+Mitchell was born in Baltimore, Maryland, on September 28, 1967, to Keiffer Mitchell, a physician, and Nannette Mitchell, a budget analyst for the Baltimore County Department of Social Services.
+He is the grandson of Clarence M. Mitchell Jr., and grandnephew of U.S. Representative Parren Mitchell.
+His uncle, Clarence Mitchell III, was a Maryland state senator, and his father's younger brother, Michael B. Mitchell Sr., was a Baltimore city councilmember and later Maryland state senator.